ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 The alloc_size

-attribute in GCC10 and Clang11 indicates that the functional return value points to a memory allocation and the specified positional arguments hold the size of that allocation.
-The compiler uses this information to improve the correctness of information obtained through the __builtin_object_size
+attribute in GCC10 and Clang11 indicates that the function’s return value points to a memory allocation and the specified positional arguments hold the size of that allocation.
+The compiler uses this information to improve the results of __builtin_object_size

 and __builtin_dynamic_object_size

-12. builtins.
-This can improve the accuracy of source fortification for unsafe libc usage and buffer overflows as these builtins are used by __FORTIFY_SOURCE
+12. This can improve the accuracy of source fortification for unsafe libc usage and buffer overflows, as these builtins are used by __FORTIFY_SOURCE

 to determine correct object bounds.